eleniums/mining-post/README.md

 - [x] Related to ranks, adjust salaries.
 Should start with a very low salary.
 - [ ] Add equipment (like pickaxes and mine carts) and buildings (like a mine)
 - [ ] Add a mine/dig option?
 Use pickaxes to get minerals?
 - [ ] Maybe a prospect option to find more land?
+Call the land claims and they are non-producing unless you dig?
+Land can be built into mines?
 - [ ] Add high score table that lists the top ten players by net worth
 - [x] Put instructions in a markdown file and use embed to add to handler
 - [x] Should not be able to buy or sell quantity 0 or negative